victor-porcar/TimelapseDNGInterpolator2/README.md

 # DNG Settings Interpolator

-This is a tool to interpolate settings from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf), which is an open RAW specification for images created by Adobe.
+This is a Java tool to interpolate settings from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf), which is an open RAW specification for images created by Adobe.
 In particular it modifies the settings XMP definition embedded in a DNG image.

 Adobe offers a [free tool](https://helpx.adobe.com/es/photoshop/using/adobe-dng-converter.html) to convert any RAW custom format to DNG